SevereOverfl0w/Slanted-Hosting/README.md

 If you plan to use this site for your own company you *MUST* remove all images and generate your own content as well as pricing and product names/ideas.

-The intelectual property of this project is copyright Matt Wisniewski, and Acixs, LLC.
+The intelectual property of this project is copyright Matt Wisniewski.

 Other than that, you guys are free to do whatever you want.